 Biology and Life Sciences

 Do you have a desire to worship your Creator through studying and applying the sciences?
-If so, then the Cedarville University's Biology and Life Sciences Programs may be the place for you.
+If so, then Cedarville University's biology and life sciences programs in the School of Science and Mathematics may be the place for you.

 Cedarville University offers several degrees options in the biological sciences:

-Bachelor of Arts (BA) in Biology - provides general course background in the biological sciences.
+Bachelor of Arts in Biology – Provides general course background in the biological sciences.

-Bachelor of Science in Molecular & Cellular Biology - will prepare you to work in the biotechnology field or to pursue graduate study in medicine, molecular biology, genetics, and related fields in the biological sciences.
+Bachelor of Science in Molecular Biology – Will prepare you to work in the biotechnology field or to pursue graduate study in medicine, molecular biology, genetics, and related fields in the biological sciences.
 Cedarville is one of only a few conservative Christian schools that offers a major in this rapidly growing field.

 Our program provides a broad biological background and biblical integration.